no-src/gofs/version/README.md

 ## GoVersion

-The `go_version` file records the go version info of release, it is used for release build.

-Please do not commit the `go_version` file after it changes, and keep it empty in the git repository.
+Print the version of Go being used, as well as the operating system and architecture targets of the running program.